fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 3. Choose a team and select **Save**.

 > After a host enrolls it can be transferred to a different team.
 Learn how [here](./Teams.md#transfer-hosts-to-a-team).
-Transferring a host automatically enforces of the new team's settings and removes the old team's settings.
+Transferring a host automatically enforces the new team's settings and removes the old team's settings.

 #### ABM Renewal